You are here

 Adoption Pathway Proposal

 Maximising the benefits from research comes not only through the creation of innovative technology and knowledge but also through careful consideration and planning of how research outcomes will be communicated and adopted.
-In the context of IP, every research provider is obliged to provide a draft proposal (an Adoption Pathway Proposal) for the exploitation of any IP generated by a project.
+In the context of IP, every research provider is obligated to provide a draft proposal (an Adoption Pathway Proposal) for the exploitation of any IP generated by a project.
 The Adoption Pathway Proposal must also contain a proposed exploitation plan, which describes the research provider’s proposal for the exploitation of any project technology generated.

 Third Party IP Guidelines